Your insecurity in relationships is not caused by how a man sees you but by how you see yourself.

 Is it your age?
 Too young and immature for a thirty-year-old guy or too old and over the hill?
 Age is just a number.
 Men are attracted to your youthfulness, not to your age.
 It doesn´t matter how old you are, as long as you´re playful, fun and youthful, you´re in good hands.

 Is it your past relationships?
-No matter how many relationships you had in the past that didn´t work out, a guy could care less unless you show signs that you´re still not over them.
+No matter how many relationships you had in the past that didn´t work, a guy could care less unless you show signs that you´re still not over them.
 So the next time you meet a new guy, don´t talk much about your past relationships and don´t bad-mouth your ex-es.
 The past is meant to be in the past.
 Just pick up the lessons learned and move on.

 Is it your kid/s?
 Being a single mom doesn´t make you less attractive.
 My husband´s newly widowed boss, a perfect catch, fell in love with a woman with two kids.
 And they´re having a great relationship.

-The good rule of thumb when it comes to baggage is to accept it or to let it go.
+The good rule of thumb when it comes to baggage is to accept it or let it go.
 As long as you´re not bitter about it, it shouldn´t discourage your potential mate.

 3. Turn a liability into an asset.